jinghuazhao/GWAS-course/SpiroMeta/README.md

 `st.sh` shows how to install GD::Graph module.

-Summary statistics are additionally generated via `qctool`.
+Summary statistics are additionally generated via `qctool` -snp-stats.

 Note that `impute.list` and `impute.id` as in [bolt.sh](bolt.sh) contain list of chromosome-specific imputed genotypes and list of individuals, respectively.